mhardcastle/ddf-pipeline/README.md

 ## prerequisites

-DDFacet and KillMS, of course: astropy; pyrap
+DDFacet and KillMS, of course: astropy; pyrap; pyregion

-emcee for bootstrap, and
-reproject for the mosaicing script.
+emcee for bootstrap, and reproject for the mosaicing script.

 The bootstrap code also expects the script directory (this directory) to be on the user's PATH.